clojurewerkz/quartzite.docs/articles/trigger.md

 This guide covers:

+ * How to define triggers
+ * Using trigger keys to identify triggers
+ * How to use various types of schedules
- * How to define various schedules for periodically executed jobs
+ * How to pass context information to executed jobs
- *
- *

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a> (including images & stylesheets).
 The source is available [on Github](https://github.com/clojurewerkz/welle.docs).